-After going through multiple reviews and reading a bunch of user feedback, I’ve decided not to risk it and also went up half a size.
+After going through multiple reviews and reading a bunch of user feedback, I’ve decided not to risk it and went down half a size.
 That was a great decision.

-If you’re not a fan of very contained and snug fits for your hoop shoes, choosing a wide option, or even going up a full size might be a good idea.
+If you’re not a fan of very snug fits for your hoop shoes, choosing a wide option might improve the experience if you think you’ve got a thicker foot.

 Overall, NB needs to step their game up with the sizing issues, as this can easily be a huge throw-off for a lot of potential buyers.
 If you’re in for the ride though – the shoe gets the job done and doesn’t get in your way from there.

-As far as the grip on the court – it’s near-perfect.
+As far as the grip on the court: it was near-perfect for me.
 Not once I slipped or slid out strictly due to the shoe’s outsole.
-Not once I stopped and got distracted from the game needing to wipe ’em off.
-Not once I even thought about the shoe’s traction.
-Spoiler alert – that’s a good thing.
+And I never got distracted from the game in a sudden need to wipe the outsoles off.
+I never even thought about the shoe’s traction.
+That’s a good thing.

 If you’re looking for a solid outdoor option or just something that will refuse to fail in the traction department – the OMN1S absolutely kills it.

 The forefoot area is responsive, firmer, and provides some court feel while not feeling completely dead.
-The heel area is much softer and I could actually feel a bit of feedback.
-It’s not Boost or full-length Zoom type of feedback but I had enough impact protection to not feel concerned or uncomfortable while playing.
+The heel area is much more pronounced and I could actually feel a bit of feedback.

 There are also ortholite insoles that come with the shoe, which is always welcome, since it adds to the smoother and softer step motions, even if it’s a very minor difference.

-If I had to make a comparison, I’d say these are a slightly thinner version of Adidas’s Bounce.
+If I had to make a comparison to the big brands, I’d say these are a slightly lower-profile version of adidas’s Bounce foam.

-Support was solid, mostly due to the very secure fit.
-A secure fit is undeniably the foundation pillar of competent support, and the shoe accomplishes this.
+Support was solid, mostly due to the very snug and secure-feeling fit.
+The right fit for your foot is undeniably the foundation pillar of competent support, and the shoe accomplished this for me.

-Be sure to really nail the sizing down, or the support features can easily fall apart if you’re not feeling one-to-one with the shoe.
-This will be the most important step, especially for this shoe, to achieve proper support.
+Be sure to really nail the size for YOU, or the support features can easily fall apart if you’re not feeling one-to-one with the shoe.
+This will be the most important step to achieve proper support.
+Especially for this shoe.

-If you get that down, key support features are all here – a relatively wide base that promotes good stability, external outriggers for lateral coverage, a torsional shank, internal heel counters, and an excellent ankle collar that actually adds to the lockdown of the ankles.
+If you get that down, key support features are all here: a relatively wide base that promotes good stability, outriggers for lateral coverage, midfoot shanks for torsional rigidity, internal heel counters, and an excellent ankle collar that adds just a little bit of extra ankle restriction.

-There’s also a midfoot elastic strap that pulls in the midfoot area when you pull the laces.
+There’s also a midfoot elastic strap that pulls down on the midfoot area when you tighten the laces.
 If you’re aiming for a more narrow fit than it already is, this will help a bit.

 No issues with foot containment either.
-The upper might look flimsy but it’s actually pretty structured for a new-school textile type of material.
+I’m a pretty explosive guy and while the upper might look flimsy at first glance, it’s actually pretty well-structured for a new-school textile type of material.

-This is the one area where NB was definitely right – support is absolutely competent for 1-5 positions.
-I’m myself a very explosive, drive-first player and found the security of the shoe to be plentiful at all times.
+This is the one area where New Balance was definitely right – support is absolutely competent for 1-5 positions.

-A jacquard/textile type of material is used all throughout the shoe’s upper.
+A jacquard material is used all throughout the shoe’s upper.
 There’s a shade of synthetic suede on the ankle collar area of the shoe as well.
 Doesn’t make a huge difference but still worth mentioning.
 FitWeave is what New Balance calls it.

 I didn’t love the upper of the shoe, to be honest with you.

-Granted, I didn’t hate it as I didn’t experience any major issues or throw offs but for a $140 signature, I expected something just a bit more premium than this.
+Granted, I didn’t hate it as I didn’t experience any major issues or throw-offs but for a $140 model, I expected New Balance to come out with something just a bit more premium than this.

 I was not disappointed with Kawhi’s first signature.
 For real – despite being critical in some aspects, the shoe still gets the job done and then some.